codeinchq/router/README.md

-# Code Inc. PSR-7 & PSR-15 router library
+# PSR-7 & PSR-15 router library

 `lib-PSR-15router` is a [PSR-15](https://www.php-fig.org/psr/psr-15/) router library written in PHP 7, processing [PSR-7](https://www.php-fig.org/psr/psr-7/) requests and responses.
 A router is a component in charge of determining which handler to call to answer a request, to call the selected handler and then to returns the HTTP response to the web browser.
 It knowns a list of routes and their matching handlers.